Nageswar-Sahoo/Computer-Vision-Project/S14/README.md

 DETR
 -----
 DETR is short for DEtection TRansformer, and consists of a convolutional backbone  followed by an encoder-decoder Transformer.
-It can be trained end-to-end to perform object detection .The main contribution of DETR is its simplicity: compared to other models like Faster R-CNN and Mask R-CNN, which rely on several highly engineered things like region proposals, non-maximum suppression procedure and anchor generation, DETR is a model that can simply be trained end-to-end, and fine-tuned just like you would fine-tune BERT.
+It can be trained end-to-end to perform object detection .The main contribution of DETR is its simplicity: compared to other models like Faster R-CNN and Mask R-CNN, which rely on several highly engineered things like region proposals, non-maximum suppression procedure and anchor generation.
 This is possible due to the use of a clever loss function, the so-called bipartite matching loss

 ![image](https://user-images.githubusercontent.com/70502759/149753302-5591d27d-ba80-437b-9ec2-bb4a73de835f.png)
 ![image](https://user-images.githubusercontent.com/70502759/149759863-3bc41c8a-1b90-4d66-8d3a-0b70269db818.png)